-Asset Description Estimated Useful Life
+Estimated Useful Life

-Land N/A
+N/A

-Building and equipment 5-40 years
+5-40 years

-Water system 25 years
+25 years

-Wastewater system 25years
+25years

-J. Long-Term Obligations
+K. Long-Term Obligations

 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the governmental activities statement of net position.
 Bond premiums or discounts are deferred and amortized over the life of the bonds.
 Bonds payable are reported net of any applicable bond premium or discount.